-Opened in 1963, this attraction featured animatronic dinosaurs and cavemen made of fiberglass and Styrofoam.
+Opened in 1963, this Irish Hills attraction featured animatronic dinosaurs and cavemen made of fiberglass and Styrofoam.
 The animals had motorized jaws and limbs that squeaked open in tandem with tape-recorded roars as tourists passed by in the Safari Train.
 At the front of the park stood a towering waterfall, a water slide and a volcano that belched smoke.
 It was campy and kitschy and had the early 1960s written all over it.

 The construction of I-94 drew much of the travel traffic away, changing entertainment tastes and redirecting tourists elsewhere.
 The theme parks along U.S.-12 began to wither, the tourist stops closed and the route is now a graveyard of once-popular roadside attractions.